How to watch the Harry Potter movies online in 2021

 Option 1: Binge

-After years of streaming service cat-and-mouse, the entire suite of Harry Potter flicks has finally found itself a home (at least, for now) on Binge.
-From 21 January 2021, you’ll be able to catch all eight movies on Foxtel’s budget streaming service, along with a bunch of faves like Big Little Lies, Game of Thrones, Succession and more.
-Yes, it does mean you’ll have to be a little patient, but from $10 per month (with a 14-day free trial), it’s by far the cheapest (and easiest) way to get your fix of magical mayhem.
+The entire suite of Harry Potter flicks has found itself a home on Binge.
+Right now, you can catch all eight movies on Foxtel’s budget streaming service, along with a bunch of faves like Big Little Lies, Game of Thrones, Succession and more.
+From $10 per month (with a 14-day free trial), it’s one of the cheapest (and easiest) ways to get your fix of magical mayhem.

 If you’ve got a smartphone, tablet, Chromecast, or Apple TV, you can rent or buy every Harry Potter movie through iTunes or Google Play.
 On both services, renting Harry Potter and the Philosopher’s Stone in 4K will cost you $4.99, and purchasing it in 4K will cost you $14.99.
 It’s the same story for every subsequent Harry Potter movie if you’re looking to continue the binge.

 The Harry Potter movies aren’t currently available on the PlayStation Store (sorry PlayStation 5 owners), but it is available to rent and purchase for Xbox and Windows users in the Microsoft Store at the same price as Google Play and iTunes, $4.99 to rent, and $14.99 to purchase.

 Elsewhere, you can pick the franchise up through Amazon, Fetch, YouTube, and Quickflix.